alonzodority1/Credit_Risk_Analysis/README.md

 * Balanced-Accuracy score is not very strong at .64
 * Prescion on High risk was very low at .01 while extremely high, 1.0, for low risk
-* Sensitivity on High risk was decent at .71 high lower for low risk
+* Sensitivity on High risk was decent at .71  and .58 for low risk

 ## SMOTE